MicrosoftDocs/mslearn-advocates.azure-functions-and-signalr/README.md

     }
    ```

-1. Enable CORS in the Functions app for the client and check `Enable Access-Control-Allow-Credentials`.
+1. In Azure Functions, enable CORS for the client URL and check `Enable Access-Control-Allow-Credentials`.

 ## Resources